LAC-Japan/Ghidra_AntiDebugSeeker/README.md

   ![Detected_Keywords_2](pictures/Detected_Keywords_2.png)

-  ## List of detectable anti-debugging techniques (Ver1.0)
+  ## List of detectable anti-debugging techniques

-The following is a list of rule names defined in the Anti_Debug_Technique section of the antidebug_Ghidra.config.
+The following is a list of rule names defined in the Anti_Debug_Technique section of the anti_debug_Ghidra.config.

 VMware_I/O_port
 VMware_magic_value